 You have to constantly think to yourself, “How else can I put the word out – in bulk?”
 Ideas come to the ones who are always in a seek-mode.

-5. Guest-post a lot, around your ebook launch, to familiarize people with your name and ebook: it’s the way to get known fast
+5. Guest-post a lot, around your ebook launch, to familiarize people with your ebook title

 Even if you are not normally a blogger who likes to guest-blog, try to do it just for promoting your ebook.
 But don’t just pitch random articles to random sites to get your ebook’s name in the author bio.
 Do guest-posting with a clear strategy.

 Choose blogs where people are writing on the exact or similar subjects that your ebook is about.
 Then convert (or repurpose) the chapters of your ebook into articles that you can offer to different sites as guest posts.

 At then end of your articles, add your author bio, with a subtle last line that says something like: “Read my brand new book: ‘Marketing to The Millennial Mind'”.
 Remember to link that ebook title to the landing page of your ebook on your website.